jowave/vcard2to3/README.md

                             remove lines matching regex REMOVE, can be given multiple times
       --remove_card REMOVE_CARD
-                            remove vcards for which any line matches regex REMOVE, can be given multiple times
+                            remove vcards for which any line matches regex REMOVE_CARD, can be given multiple times
-      --remove_dollar       remove "$" in N and FN values -p, --prune_empty     remove vcards which have only FN but no additional fields
+      --remove_dollar       remove "$" in N and FN values

 ## vcard\_merge.py